top of page

 • 3 min read

-Over the last few days, I spent every spare moment giving Fragments of Grace a little bit of a facelift.
+Over the last few days, I spent every spare moment giving Fragments of Grace a little facelift.

-For three days straight, every pocket of time went into adjusting pages, moving sections, rewriting pieces, and slowly shaping the website into something that better reflects the vision I’ve carried for it.
+For three days, every pocket of time went into adjusting pages, moving sections, rewriting content, and shaping the website into something that better reflects the vision I’ve carried for it.

-There were still things I could tweak, sections I might rearrange later, and details that could probably be polished a little more.
+It wasn’t perfect.
+There were still things I could tweak, sections I may rearrange later, and details that could be polished a little more.
 But it was ready enough to share.

-So today, I’m excited to officially say: welcome to the newly refreshed Fragments of Grace.
+So today, I’m excited to say: welcome to the refreshed Fragments of Grace.

 While the look of the site may have changed, the heart behind it hasn’t.

 Fragments of Grace will always be a space for honest reflection — where faith meets the realities of everyday life.
-A place to talk about the struggles, the growth, the healing, and the quiet ways God works in the middle of it all.
+A place to talk about struggle, growth, healing, and the quiet ways God works in the middle of it all.

 This is exactly how God works with us.

 Over time, the vision becomes clearer.
-Things get refined.
-Pieces get moved around.
-Some things are removed entirely, and other things are added that we never saw coming.
+Things are refined.
+Pieces are moved around.
+Some things are removed, and other things are added that we never expected.

 Not overnight.